guofeng201507/IRS-MR-2019-02-15-IS1FT-IND-GUOFENG-Mortgage_Process/README.md

 This individual assignment is based on the sample project Mortgage_Process in KIE workbench.

-The changes added is to have an additional check for number of credit cards to determine the mortgage loan value.
+The changes added is to have an additional check for number of credit cards to determine the mortgage loan value, if the applicant has more than 10 credit card, mortgage should not be issued.

 1. Introducing a new field "No of Credit Cards" in applicant data object.
 2. Update forms with the new input field
-3. Add new condition on top of existing decision table.
+3. Add new condition, combining with existing decision table logic.

 Pre-requisite:
 1. Make sure ID "jack" has group assigned as "iss-group-requestor"